 - Right to Farm Regulation

 Local governments use density bonus zoning (density bonusing) to acquire amenities that have been identified in the zoning bylaw in return for higher density for a development.
-Some local governments negotiate community amenity contributions as part of a rezoning process.

 As circumstances change over time, there may be a need to amend a zoning bylaw or to apply for a development variance permit or for a board of variance order.